gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 4-4-21
+More VS EQ tests....confirmed app and program were happy during the day.
+I'm a little worried that my 15 min calc was off.

+Aligned, did some experiments on Mizar and Arcturus.
+Tracking did not cancel the motion...and was tough to get it to go faster to "reverse" the motion.
+Playing with Arcturus, looks like 26ms was the "still" speed...but wasn't consistent.

+Switched over to the T7...got some pics for measuring raw pixel drift.
+Note:  focus point for barlow is almost all the way out, but camera liveview does decent here (unlike for lenses).
+Turned on tracking, same issues.
+Took a peek at the bearings, and yup, tape is having issues.
+I'm gonna need to do steel.  :(

+Practiced Leo triplet, sombrero, and whirlpool hops for next fraser adventure.

+Pixel drift measurements:
+10s Mizar = 420 pixels.
+20s = 807
+30s = 1220

+*****
 # 3-31-21 Galaxy Prep (lafayette)
 Dragged out the camera and EQ tonight.
 Notes:
 * Even cranking shutter speed doesn't let you go past a certain point...so it's easier to just take pics and look at them when star-hopping.